 Accreditation

-Colleges and universities as are reviewed by institutional accreditors that represent six geographic regions of the country, who coordinate their efforts through the Council of Regional Accrediting Commissions (C-RAC).
+Colleges and universities as are reviewed by institutional accreditors that represent six geographic regions of the country, who coordinate their efforts through the Council of Recognized Accrediting Commissions (C-RAC).
 Baylor University's institutional accreditor is the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Although these accreditation commissions are non-governmental agencies, they do review some federal policies for compliance, and serve as a mechanism for authorizing federal financial aid through the U.S. Department of Education (USDE).